The Temple of Fortuna by Elodie Harper

 Synopsis

-Thank you to HQ for providing an arc via Netgalley in exchange for an honest review.
+Thank you to Orbit for providing me with a copy in exchange for an honest review.

 For regular reading updates, check out my Goodreads profile.